techidaily/site-youtube-lab/source/_posts/n-2024-the-ultimate-comparison-of-gif-creators.md

 ![  YouTube to GIFs  maker: Make A GIF](https://images.wondershare.com/filmora/article-images/makeagif-youtube-to-gif.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/sXLLPY11of0?si=-3YNnpnO0wbc0K_-" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 To create GIFs using this, first, create your account on the site.
 Next, select the _‘YouTube to GIF’_ option from the drop-down menu, among other alternatives.
 Then, enter the link to the YouTube video that you wish to transfigure into GIF, after which you can tailor-make the gifs by adjusting the configuration settings, such as adding captions and sticker.
 Once done, simply download and share your newly crafted GIF.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/qObsqoJB9LI?si=ppqxfXzP0UL4J6Tp" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### 5\.
 Imgur